medayan3-eng/my-stock-bot/README.md

 on by default) so the list stays focused on real candidates — either ready now, or worth watching this week.
 In the CLI: pass `--all-setups` to include "No Signal" stocks too.

+## Live market snapshot & charts tab
+The Home tab now opens with a **Live Market Snapshot**: USD/ILS, Gold, Silver, Copper, Oil (WTI), and the Bonds (TLT) proxy — each with live price and today's % change, refreshed every 5 minutes.

+A separate **📊 Charts** tab has:
+- SPY vs. Commodities (DBC) vs. Bonds (TLT) vs. Dollar (UUP), all rebased to 100.
+- SPY vs. every sector SPDR ETF at once, all rebased to 100.
+- A dropdown to pick one sector and see it plotted against SPY on its own for a closer look.

+## My Watchlist universe
+A curated list of tickers is now built in as its own universe option (**"My Watchlist (global ADRs)"** in the sidebar, or `--universe watchlist` in the CLI): major healthcare/financial/energy ADRs (Novartis, Novo Nordisk, Sanofi, HSBC, Barclays, Santander, Tenaris, Equinor, Petrobras, etc.) plus SLS (SELLAS Life Sciences).
+Note: the ticker "NASA" is not a stock — it's the Tema Space Innovators ETF — so it's classified and scanned as an ETF, not a stock.

 ## Files
 | File | Purpose |
 |---|---|